You are $75 away from free shipping

-Don’t worry, tubing mascaras aren’t as hard to find as you might think.
-While they don’t take up quite as much of the beauty product market as typical, washable mascaras do, you can still find tubing mascaras most places you shop for beauty products—and that holds true whether you’re a savvy drugstore shopper or a luxury beauty store fan.
-Still, it can be helpful (especially when searching for a new type of product) to have a recommendation—and we can assist with that.
+Of course, it can be helpful (especially when searching for a new type of product) to have a recommendation—and we can assist with that.
 The L’Oréal Paris Double Extend Beauty Tubes is an award-winning tubing mascara that provides a lash extending effect.
 The double-ended mascara features a basecoat to nourish and protect lashes, and a tubing topcoat for lengthening.
-And of course, the mascara ticks off all the benefits you’d expect from a tubing mascara, including being long-wearing and smudge-proof.
+The mascara also ticks off all the benefits you’d expect from a tubing mascara, including being long-wearing and smudge-proof.

-Using tubing mascara is no more challenging than sweeping any mascara onto your lashes but the process isn’t exactly the same.
-So, when you’re ready for that long-lashed effect, follow these (super-simple) steps to apply our tubing mascara.
+Using tubing mascara is no more challenging than sweeping any mascara onto your lashes, but the process isn’t exactly the same.
+So, when you’re ready for that long-lashed effect, follow these (super-simple) steps.

 Here’s where the tubes come into play.
 Remove the red cap from the other end of the mascara and begin applying the topcoat to your lashes.
 Be sure to cover every bit of the white basecoat.
-As the mascara sets, the tubes will form and you won’t have to worry about smudging, smearing, or flaking.
+As the mascara sets, the tubes will form, and you won’t have to fear smudging, smearing, or flaking.
 Totally low maintenance!

-Since tubing mascaras are all about lengthening, rather than volumizing, you’ll have to take a different route to create visual volume.
-And no, the answer isn’t loading on more of your tubing mascara!
-Instead, you’ll need a soft pencil eyeliner.
+Since tubing mascaras are all about lengthening, rather than volumizing, you’ll have to take a different route to create visual volume—with the help of a soft pencil eyeliner, that is.
 That’s right, eyeliner.
-Use the L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner to tightline your eyes, filling in your waterline at the base of your upper lashes.
+Use the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black to tightline your eyes, filling in your waterline at the base of your upper lashes.
 You may not think this extra step would add much to your eye makeup look, but it actually creates an “invisible eyeliner” effect that makes lashes appear thicker.
 Pretty cool, right?

 We’ll admit it, taking off mascara can be a challenge—but not tubing mascara.
-There are two easy ways to remove tubing mascara and neither option requires makeup remover.
+There are two easy ways to remove tubing mascara, and conveniently, neither option requires makeup remover.
 Seriously!

-If you’ve ever thought that removing mascara is overly complicated and requires too many products, you’ll be thrilled with this tubing mascara removal method because all it requires are your hands and warm water.
+If you’ve ever thought that removing mascara is overly complicated and requires too many products, you’ll be thrilled by this tubing mascara removal method because all it requires are your hands and warm water.
 Head to the bathroom and warm up the water, being careful not to crank the temperature too high, since hot water can be drying.
 Splash the water onto your face and simply smooth the tubes away from your lashes using your fingertips.
-When you finish, go ahead and remove the rest of your makeup as per usual, which likely will require a makeup remover.
-We suggest the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof – All Skin Types, which can remove even the most stubborn waterproof eyeliners and fade-proof lip colors.

 For those who are used to soaking a cotton pad with eye makeup remover and sweeping away their mascara, you don’t have to totally change your routine.
 All you have to do it swap out the makeup remover with more warm water.
 Saturate a cotton pad with water and hold it against your lashes for 30 seconds.
 When time is up, wipe the tubes straight off of your lashes.

 Ready to learn about other types of mascara?
-You can be an expert on all the most popular formulas if you head over to our article, Mascara 101: Your Guide to the Different Formulas.
+You can be an expert on pretty much every time of mascara if you head over to our article, Mascara 101: Your Guide to the Different Formulas.